UniversalScientificTechnologies/LABDOS01/README.md

 * `suppress` -
 * `dose` - Number of detected particles
 * `offset` - ADC offset.
 Specifies the zero channel position.
 * `energetic channels` - All remaining values indicate a certain energy channel.
-From the smallest to the largest
+From the smallest to the largest.
+Third value is 1st channel.

 ### Data logging